Persona 5: Reception

-Persona 5 has been cited as one of the greatest role-playing games of all time, receiving "universal acclaim" according to review aggregator Metacritic.
+Persona 5 received "universal acclaim" according to review aggregator Metacritic.
 Famitsu gave it a positive review, with the game garnering a near-perfect score.
 PlayStation Official Magazine – UK described it as "an unabashed masterpiece".
 IGNs Andrew Goldfarb said Persona 5 "stands out as an extraordinary, memorable experience and easily one of the deepest JRPGs of the last decade".
 RPGamer said that "With Persona 5, Atlus has once again proven that it is the master of the modern JRPG.
 With terrific style, addictive gameplay, and an engaging, thought-provoking story...".
-One of the aspects that was highly praised was its graphical style and art direction.
-Japanese game designer Masahiro Sakurai named the game as an example of a video game with stylish UI design, calling it his favorite game UI.
+The game's graphical style and art direction also received significant praise.

 The quality of the English localization was one of the few aspects singled out for criticism, with Polygon describing it as "aggravatingly mediocre".
-Another was its treatment of LGBT topics.
+Another was its treatment of LGBTQ topics.
 Writing for Paste, Kenneth Shepard considered the game to be heteronormative and noted a "lecherous" gay couple who are treated as a joke.
 These scenes' dialogue were altered in the Western version of Persona 5 Royal, with its localization team advocating for the change.
-Shepard and Polygon writer Laura Dale both opined that Royals localization changes were at least a minor improvement, but the game was still broadly uninclusive to LGBT identities.
+Shepard and Polygon writer Laura Dale both opined that Royals localization changes were at least a minor improvement, but the game was still broadly uninclusive to LGBTQ identities.
+There is mixed reception regarding the game's playtime, which writers from The Verge and Wired note may be too long for some players.